chris284891/Node.js_MySQL_App/README.md

 npm install
 ```

-This should install node modules within the server and the client folder.
+This should install all necessary node modules.

 After installations are completed: